India enters global race for giga factories

 Q: How many years this programme is planned for and how will the funds be allocated?

 A: The government has allocated is more than INR18,100 crore for the programme, there will be money allocated to related programmes to support ACC battery manufacturing including some funding to the Department of Science and Technology (DST) for supporting R&D. But this money will be available for the period of five years and that window starts in another couple of years.
-So, it is expected that by the end of this month or early next month RFP will be out for all the key stakeholders to review then the company will have to 2-4 months to submit a detailed application.
-Once the application is submitted there are two primary criteria on which the winners will be selected this includes the scale of manufacturing, domestic value addition, and how fast the domestic value addition will happen within the first five years of operation of the facility.
+So, it is expected that by the end of this month [May 2021] or early next month RFP will be out for all the key stakeholders to review then the company will have to 2-4 months to submit a detailed application.
+Once the application is submitted there are two primary criteria on which the winners will be selected, the scale of manufacturing and domestic value addition.
+Also, how fast the domestic value addition will happen within the first five years of operation of the facility.

 So, if two companies are setting up the same size manufacturing plant then a company that can localize more value in India will get higher weightage and there is a 20 percent weightage for the financial parameter, i.e. how less subsidy you are asking from the government.
 So, the base amount of incentive money is fixed at INR 2000 per kWh (roughly $25 per kWh) but it is also capped at 20 percent of the cell price and since it is expected that by the time this manufacturing facility has come online the cell prices will be below $100 so in such case, the maximum amount of incentive which most of the companies can get will be around $15 but that is still a big amount when you are considering sub $100 cell price but that's one of the parameters based on which the winners will be selected.